jgori-ouistiti/CoopIHC/docs/guide/quickstart.rst

     poetry install

 from within the folder.
 This will install *CoopIHC* in editable mode (basically equivalent to ``python3 -m pip install -e .``), together with all its dependencies.
+You might need to download and install *CoopIHC-Zoo* as well for this to work.

 Interaction Model
 -------------------